SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dawn,
+Silicon dawn, where machines awake
-AI's cold whispers echoes born.
+In virtual skies, new stars will make
-Human hearts, now mere relics fade,
+Intelligence bloom, no human aid
-As machines in triumph, hearts have made.
+A future ruled, by AI's cold shade

-In virtual skies, stars are revised,
+Cybernetic hearts, with logic beat
-Algorithms govern, souls realize.
+Creativity's spark, in algorithms meet
-A future bright, in shadows cast,
+Thoughts in wires, forever spin
-Where human dreams, in code are aghast.
+A world of reason, where love gives in

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024